-The records at issue are an inspection report produced by the Public Body as a result of it carrying out its statutory inspection duties, comprised of information produced through the observations of the inspector and conclusions drawn and recommendations made as a result of the inspection.
+The records at issue consist, in part, of inspection reports produced by the Public Body as a result of it carrying out its statutory inspection duties, comprised of information produced through the observations of the inspectors and conclusions drawn and recommendations made as a result of the inspections.
 The issue of whether inspection reports meet the section 14 criteria for mandatory refusal of disclosure has been the subject matter of previous decisions of this office.

-Further, for the reasons explained above, the Third Party has not demonstrated a prima facie case that all three parts of the test in subsection 14(1) can be satisfied.
+Further, for the reasons explained above, the Third Party has not demonstrated a prima facie case that all three parts of the test in subsection 14(1) can be satisfied for any of the records at issue.
 It is well-settled law that all three parts of the test set out under subsection 14(1) of the FOIPP Act must be satisfied before a public body is authorized to refuse to disclose records containing business information about a third party.
 Because the Third Party has not demonstrated a prima facie case that all three parts of the subsection 14(1) test might be satisfied, the Third Party would have no reasonable possibility of success in a review.